The Granddaddy of em all!!!

 It's really hard to put the excitement and energy surrounding the game into words.
 It was shoulder to shoulder, Cardinal to Burnt Orange, for about a mile in each direction of the stadium.
 There were people walking around with hundreds of dollars in the air and single tickets were going for $2400, making my tickets that much more priceless.
 We headed into stadium plenty early to make sure our tickets were real and that our seats were empty.
 To our surprise, we found ourselves sitting smack dab in the middle of about 50,000 USC fans with the nearest Longhorn about 10 rows away.
 It was going to be a long night if the Horns didn't show up to play.
 After LeAnn Rimes sang a stirring rendition of the national anthem and a deafening B1 Bomber fly over, the game ball was parachuted in and the Greatest Game of All Time was staged and ready to begin.

 I will spare the details of the game, if you weren't one of the 68.5 million that tuned in, I suggest buying it on DVD.
 The final 6 minutes of the game were the most intense minutes of my life.
 A roller coaster of emotions, that left me completely drained in the end.
 All of the memories of being of a Texas fan came down to 4th and 5 and all my wishes granted by the legs of one, Vince Young.
 The USC fans were left stunned that their 34 game winning streak had come to an end and the Texas fans ecstatic that our 36 year wait was over.
-The USC fan next to us handed me a $20 bill and said, "Go buy yourself a bottle of champagne and celebrate, You two are great fans!"
-We celebrated over In and Out burgers instead.

 I am going to repeat myself and say that words just don't do the game and the experience justice.
 It will forever be one of the most memorable experiences in my life.
 I left with the feeling I had just checked off one of the "things to do before I die."
 Light the Tower Burnt Orange, we are coming home National Champions!